xdrncy/software-engineering-test/README.md

 * The problem stems from needing to award badges for consecutive logins in order to reward good behavior as demonstrated by a Supahands labeler

 ## Expected Solution
-* Present the solution as a python/ruby/typescript/nodejs script file.
+* Present the solution as a python/ruby/nodejs script file in this directory

 ## Outputs
 Our test script expects a stdout of the following format